Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 PowerShell remoting and WinRM will be configured, if they haven't been already, and the relevant roles and features are validated.
 Deployment of the Azure VM automatically installed Hyper-V and the RSAT clustering PowerShell tools so you should be good to proceed.
 If anything is missing, the process will install/configure the missing components, which may require you to reboot your Azure VM.

-Next, you'll configure your deployment by defining the configuration settings for the AKS platform services.
+Next, you'll configure your deployment by defining the configuration settings for the AKS management cluster.

 3. In your **administrative PowerShell** window, run the following commands to create some folders that will be used during the deployment process: